philc/book-notes/lifestyle/what is culture for - school of life.md

   us achieve emotional balance.
 Art that does this is considered beautiful.
 Since everyone has different emotional shortages, everyone has different tastes in art.
 * Film can educate us by example, and deliver a balancing view to what we're missing.
-That's why there's so many genre of film.
+That's why there's so many genres of film.
 * "Our tastes will depend on what spectrum of our emotional makeup lies in shadow and is hence in need of stimulation and emphasis."